 I know all that information can be found at www.hispa.org, Correct?
 Absolutely.
 Good.
 Good.
 Dr. Vaughn has been a pleasure.
 Thank you so much for being on my show.
 I really appreciate it.
 I'm so honored and you know, Adelante si se puede.
 My phrase is Soñar no pues te nada.
 Let's allow ourselves to dream.
 Dreaming costs nothing.

-Online course is a solution.
-And this eight-week intensive course, you will go from networking novice to networking guru as a bonus bonus bonus two coaching sessions with Dr. himself is now included.
-Don't miss this amazing opportunity to transform your pipeline to increase quality leads, close more deals, and transform your way to success.
+Do you struggle to prospect new leads for your business?
+Do you have challenges and don't have a process when networking?
+And an event either virtually or online.
+Well, look, no further Borja Consulting Group Transforming Your Way to Success.
+An online course is a solution in this eight-week intensive course, you will go from networking novice to networking guru as a bonus bonus bonus two coaching sessions with Dr. Jairo Borja himself are now included.
+Don't miss this amazing opportunity to transform your pipeline.
+Increase quality leads, close more deals, and Transforming Your Way to Success.

 For more information, please visit our website www.borjaconsultinggroup.com.